linhnguyenngoc27/pattern-demos/pattern-demos-product/README.md

 - **Placeholder**: Replace placeholders in text (like `{{name}}`) with real values using a built-in service.
 - **Primefaceextension**: Use these examples to see how Primefaces Widgets can be customized using the Primefaces client-side API of widgets.
 - **Validation**: Ensures user input is correct by checking required fields, valid values, and field combinations.
+- **ZIP**: This demo shows an example of how to use the zip feature.

 ## Demo